Nature as designer: Biophilic design in modern placemaking

 “One of the great challenges of our time is to bring the beneficial experience of nature into the design of contemporary buildings, landscapes, communities, and cities.” – Stephen R. Kellert, Nature by Design: The Practice of Biophilic Design

 The word biophilia means love of natural life (bio: life, philia: love) and relates to the physical, emotional, mental and spiritual connection between human beings and our natural environment.
 Biophilic design brings that connection into our designed spaces and places, encouraging us to develop with an understanding of the importance of nature for our health and wellbeing.
 We invite nature to work with us as co-architect.

 Nature in space

 The most direct aspect of biophilic design.
-This includes bringing in living plants wherever possible, natural light (in rhythm with the human body clock), seasonality, fresh air, water, natural soundscapes and acoustics, scents, and flavors.
+This includes bringing in living plants wherever possible, natural light (in rhythm with the human body clock), seasonality, fresh air, water, natural soundscapes and acoustics, scents and flavours.
 At Green Furniture Concept, we have included room for planters in our furniture.

-This is where we borrow from nature key elements like colours, shapes, lines, patterns, and textures.
-We use a palette of natural materials e.g. wood, stone, clay, shell, natural fibers, and textiles.
-Our designers at Green Furniture Concept inhabit the world of natural analogues in their use of organic shapes, lines, and of course wood.
+This is where we borrow from nature key elements like colours, shapes, lines, patterns and textures.
+We use a palette of natural materials e.g. wood, stone, clay, shell, natural fibres and textiles.
+Our designers at Green Furniture Concept inhabit the world of natural analogues in their use of organic shapes, lines and of course wood.